 Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip... drip... drip.
 They look over to see the cat licking at a puddle that's slowly forming on the dining room floor.
 Suddenly: Anxiety, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Phoenix to Timbuktu, regardless of weather.
+This can happen anywhere, from Tempe to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Phoenix area home.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Tempe area home.
 The two main reasons why the evaporator coil may freeze:

 - Airflow restriction